 As Europeans steer clear, Turkey pins hope on Arab tourists

-Suleiman Herwis walked around his brand new apartment amid a thick smell of paint and polish, checking its cupboards, the furniture and views from a balcony overlooking the Black Sea coastal town of Fatsa.
+In this Friday, Feb.
+17, 2017 photo, Suleiman Herwis, 50, a Libyan national, who lives in Riyadh, Saudi Arabia, stands on the balcony of his recently purchased flat, in the Black Sea region town of Fatsa, Turkey.
 The Saudi Arabia-based physician says he is looking forward to vacations in this remote but more conservative part of Turkey, an area largely bypassed by Western tourists.

 Discussions